List of Marvel Comics teams and organizations: New Avengers

-New Canaanites

 New Enforcers

+The New Enforcers are an organization appearing in American comic books published by Marvel Comics.

 After the fall of Kingpin, the New Enforcers were one of the groups contesting for control of the remains of his empire.
 The New Enforcers' inner circle consists of Controller, Fixer, Madame Menace, Mentallo, and Mister Fear while their outer circle consists of Blitz, Dragon Man, Dreadnought, Eel, Plantman, a Super-Adaptoid, Tangle, Thermite, and Vanisher.

 New Immortals

+The New Immortals are an organization appearing in American comic books published by Marvel Comics.

 The New Immortals are a group of characters created by the High Evolutionary to make his own race of immortals.
 They consist of Nobilus (who was created from Thor's DNA taken from his shaved beard), Juvan, and Zon.
 While Recorder #211 was rebuilt into Analyzer to work with the group, New Men member Count Tager became a member of the group after subjecting himself to the Pool of Knowledge.

-New Intelligencia

-The New Intelligencia is an incarnation of Intelligencia consisting of MODOK Superior, Leader, Mad Thinker, Awesome Android, and Mister Sinister.